corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/managing/member-suspension/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-`<serial-number>` is the current serial number of the member, as retrived by the [Member REST endpoint]({{< relref "#query-for-members">}}).
+`<serial-number>` is the current serial number of the member, as retrieved by the [Member REST endpoint]({{< relref "#query-for-members">}}).
 The `<serial-number>` is optional.
 If it is not specified, the latest serial number is used.
 However, we recommend always specifying the serial number in the request to avoid suspending a member based on outdated information.
 If the serial number does not match, the method returns a `409 CONFLICT`.

  Once a member has been re-activated, flow communication between it and other members can resume.